Granville Gee Bee Model R Super Sportster: Operational history

-The R-1 rapidly acquired an reputation as a dangerous aircraft.
+The R-1 rapidly acquired a reputation as a dangerous aircraft.
 This shortcoming was common to most racing machines of any kind.
 During the 1933 Bendix Trophy race, racing pilot Russell Boardman was killed, flying Number 11.
 During takeoff from a refueling stop in Indianapolis, Indiana, Boardman pulled up too soon, stalled the R-1 and crashed.

 The R-1 was repaired but with an 18 in fuselage extension, creating the "Long Tail Racer".
-The ship was painted with "I.F." on the cowl for intestinal fortitude and the same cartoon "Filaloola Bird" was painted on the side of the fuselage as it was on their successful Model YW.
-It was decided to save time by not to repairing the R-1 wings, but to use the original wings from the R-2, which had been removed in February 1933 when new wings with flaps were built and installed.
+It was painted with "I.F." on the cowl (standing for "intestinal fortitude") and the same cartoon "Filaloola Bird" was painted on the side of the fuselage as it was on their successful Model YW.
+It was decided to save time by not repairing the R-1 wings, but to use the original wings from the R-2, which had been removed in February 1933 when new wings with flaps were built and installed.
 The R-1/2, or "Longtail" aircraft carried race number 11 because the R-2's original wings were already painted as Number 11 and the repaired fuselage had to be painted regardless.
 This aircraft crashed in a landing overrun incident soon after it was built, but Roy Minor, the pilot, was not severely injured.
 The damage was not severe but there was no money left for repairs.

 The unrepaired Long Tail Racer was sold to Cecil Allen before the sheriff's bankruptcy auction ended the Granville Brothers company.
-Allen renamed the ship "Spirit of Right", built an entirely new wing with a different airfoil and added a new rear fuel tank for the long distance Bendix race.
-Former Granville Bros. chief engineer "Pete" Miller wrote to Allen warning for him never to put fuel in the rear tank as it would move the center of gravity far to the rear and make the ship too tail heavy to be flown.
+Allen renamed the ship Spirit of Right, built an entirely new wing with a different airfoil and added a new rear fuel tank for the long distance Bendix race.
+Former Granville Bros. chief engineer "Pete" Miller wrote to Allen warning him never to put fuel in the rear tank as it would move the center of gravity too far to the rear and make the aircraft too tail heavy to be flown.